We are in very uncertain times however there are things we can do to ensure that we look after ourselves and others.

 Staying connected to your client, colleagues, and team to communicate any challenges as effectively as possible is vital, as is recognising that some process or deliverables may need to be re-negotiated.
 Being proactive is essential–where it’s possible–to ensure that expectations can be effectively managed.

 Staying connected in a time of coronavirus

-As many of our teams and daily structure is now dispersed, it’s important to acknowledge that while you may feel like you’re more productive than ever without the distraction of interruptions and unscheduled meetings, but it’s also possible that the sense of isolation may be more intense.
+As many of our teams and daily structure is now dispersed, it’s important to acknowledge that while you may feel like you’re more productive than ever without the distraction of interruptions and unscheduled meetings, the sense of isolation may be more intense.